-The region that makes up the heel of Italy's boot goes by a couple different names—Puglia and Apulia both seem to apply, though the former is the Italian name.
+The region that makes up the heel of Italy's boot goes by a couple of different names, including both Puglia and Apulia, though the former is the Italian name.

-Looking at a map of Italy, it's easy to see just how much of Puglia touches the water—the Ionian Sea on one side and the Adriatic Sea on the other.
-The vast majority of the region is flat (the exception is the mountainous Gargano promontory) and agricultural—Puglia produces more olive oil than any other region in the country.
+Looking at a map of Italy, it's easy to see just how much of Puglia touches the Ionian Sea on one side and the Adriatic Sea on the other.
+The vast majority of the region is flat, with the exception of the mountainous Gargano promontory.
+Puglia also has a lot of agriculture, as it produces more olive oil than any other region in the country.

-Puglia is an increasingly popular vacation spot with foreign visitors, though Italians (and many Europeans) have been crowding its beaches every summer for decades.
-One of the UNESCO sites in the region is a big draw—the cone-roofed “trulli” in the town of Alberobello—and you can even stay the night in a “trulli” hotel.
+Puglia is an increasingly popular vacation spot with foreign visitors, though Italians and many Europeans have been crowding its beaches every summer for decades.
+The cone-roofed houses in the town of Alberobello, also called “trulli”, are one of the UNESCO sites in the region and are a big draw for tourists.
+You can even stay the night in a “trulli” hotel.
 Puglia is also a frequent departure point for places like Greece, Croatia, and Montenegro.

 While most of northern Italy is well connected by rail lines, southern Italy is not.
-You can easily get to Puglia's major cities—including Bari, Lecce, and Brindisi—but before you head for the heel make sure you won't also need a rental car to see what you want to see.
+You can easily get to Puglia's major cities including Bari, Lecce, and Brindisi, but before you head for the heel make sure you won't also need a rental car to visit certain places and attractions.

 Photo credit: loloieg